Insights

 What is the LIPD Class Licence?

-The Low Interference Potential Devices (LIPD) Class Licence allows the operation of low power radio devices without requiring an individual licence from the Australian Communications and Media Authority (ACMA).
+The Low Interference Potential Devices (LIPD) Class Licence allows low-power radio devices to operate without an individual licence from the Australian Communications and Media Authority (ACMA).
+Rather than authorising one user on one frequency, it authorises whole categories of equipment, provided they stay within the technical conditions the licence sets out.

-ACMA periodically updates the LIPD Class Licence to reflect new technology use cases, emerging frequency bands, and international harmonisation efforts.
+The ACMA updates the LIPD Class Licence periodically to keep pace with new technology, emerging frequency bands, and international harmonisation.
+The 2025 refinements are the latest step in that ongoing process.

 • New allocations for short-range devices in the 900 MHz and 2.4 GHz bands, supporting emerging IoT standards.